dibdas/transaction-bot/README.md

 # Transaction app

-> It is a capstone project i.e to build a website for directory of school.
+> The project is made to  track the financial expenses.

 ## Features